mikemartin/lmionline/readme.md

 **Disclaimer: The below notes were used during the UX phase of the project.
 However, some of the notes may not be entirely accurate and should not be considered scope.
-Please see the original project scrope from Lucent.**
+Please see the original project scope from Lucent.**

 Labour Market Information